web3validator/web34ever-identity/web34ever-self-identity.md

 *Сan tell you about the time left before being sent to jail.

 *Clear and pleasant interface and validator status check.
 Also this bot can be customizable and it may add many other functions.
-We already implement many known cosmo-networks and all of them fully support us.
+We already implement it in many known cosmos-networks.